TramOttawa/Mission-to-Mars/README.md

 ![UFO_Image04](https://user-images.githubusercontent.com/100484606/169977638-0a5339b4-c081-4a75-af7e-90589a7f47e9.JPG)

 # Summary
 One drawback for this website is that the filter function should be built as a drop-down list with filter button rather than text input.
 Users just pick information from the given drop-down list rather than input information.
-A "Clear button" needs to be created as well for convenience.
-It will cause problems when the input informaion is not accurate and of course, no result will be found.
+It will cause problems when the input informaion is incorrect and of course, no result will be found.